Rooney could become Man Utd manager, says Solskjaer

 Solskjaer's United, meanwhile, are fifth in the Premier League and three points behind Chelsea – who occupy the fourth and final Champions League spot.

-United – 37 points behind runaway leaders Liverpool – host rivals Manchester City in Sunday's derby at Old Trafford.
+United – 37 points behind runaway leader Liverpool – hosts rival Manchester City in the derby at Old Trafford this week.